Home » Territorial pathways

 Relocating and structuring SSE-inspired industries

-This pathway highlights the way in which local initiatives can structure and give lasting impetus to crafts and culture, inseparable from the region's identity.
-It's also an opportunity to discover the art of prehistory at Lascaux, the emblem of the Périgord Noir, and to savour the flavours of the region.
+This journey highlighted how local initiatives can structure and sustainably revitalise craftsmanship and culture, which are inseparable from the region's identity.
+It was also an opportunity to discover prehistoric art in Lascaux, the emblem of the Périgord Noir, and to enjoy the flavours of the region.

-In the commune of Tursac, the day will begin with a visit to Au Coin des Scieurs, a sawmill run by an association that is working to develop a local wood and forestry industry based on solidarity.
-The aim is to promote gentle, respectful management of the forest heritage of the Périgord region, while consolidating local expertise.
-Workshops will be held throughout the morning with the association's SSE partners to help visitors discover different initiatives for reusing wood.
-The programme includes a forest marking workshop, a woodcutting demonstration, a green wood carving workshop, bread baking in a traditional wood oven and many other activities involving wood and eco-construction.
-After this immersive experience, a country-style barbecue in the heart of the countryside will celebrate the gastronomy of the Périgord region.
+In the commune of Tursac, the day began with a visit to a community sawmill, Au Coin des Scieurs, which works to develop a local, socially responsible timber and forestry industry.
+The aim was to promote sustainable management of the Périgord's forest heritage while consolidating local expertise.
+To showcase various initiatives promoting the use of wood, workshops were organized throughout the morning with the association's social economy partners.
+The programme included a forest marking workshop, a woodcutting demonstration, a green wood carving workshop, bread baking in a traditional wood-fired oven and many other activities related to wood and eco-construction.
+After this immersion, a barbecue in the countryside showcased the gastronomy of the Périgord region for a convivial moment.

-In the afternoon, off to Montignac-Lascaux for an interactive tour of Lascaux IV, the International Centre of Cave Art.
-It's a chance to immerse yourself in the prehistoric history of the region and marvel at the complete replica of the Lascaux cave.
-The day will end with a presentation of the social project, Fonds Lascaux, set up by the site manager, Semitour.
+In the afternoon, off to Montignac-Lascaux for an interactive tour of Lascaux IV, the International Centre for Cave Art.
+This was an opportunity to immerse oneself in the prehistoric history of the region and marvel at the full-scale replica of the Lascaux Cave.
+The day ended with a presentation of the social project, Fonds Lascaux, set up by the site manager, Sémitour.
 This endowment fund develops solidarity actions in favour of people who are far from culture, thus facilitating access to this heritage treasure.

 Pathway 8 – Landes